 ’63 Boycott chronicles the Chicago Public School Boycott of 1963 when more than 200,000 Chicagoans, mostly students, marched to protest the segregationist policies of CPS Superintendent Benjamin Willis, who placed mobile school units on playgrounds and parking lots as a “permanent solution” to overcrowding in black schools.
 The project will offer a modern perspective on the impact and legacy of this forgotten history 50 years later as it reconnects the participants to each other and the event itself.

 If you participated in this protest, please contact us.
 Take a moment to browse our Photo Gallery page; if you see yourself, or anybody you know, please leave contact information on the picture.
-We want to hear your story.
+We want to hear your story to possibly include it in the documentary in progress.
 Regardless, please sign up for our mailing list to get news about this exciting project!